DarrenZal/NatLangKG/examples/LinkPredict/README.md

 ## Usage

-To train the GNN to predict links for a set of knowledge asset, for a given pink type, run the following command:
+To train the GNN to predict links for a set of knowledge asset, for a given link type, run the following command:

 ```bash
 python main.py <KA_1> <KA_2> ... <KA_N> <link_type>